 neglect over these many years, and when Deborah and her late husband, William, bought the property

 as a retirement getaway in 1994, they discovered the vines under a cover of sagebrush.
-The vines

 were dormant and invisible when the Halls began clearing the property for a vineyard and were